net-daemon/netdaemon/documentation/docs/index.md

 Please see [the getting started](/netdaemon/Getting%20started/getting%20started/) documentation for setup.

-> **IMPORTANT - YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE.
-THIS WILL CHANGE IN FUTURE RELEASES!**
+> **IMPORTANT - YOU NEED TO RESTART THE ADD-ON EVERYTIME YOU MAKE CHANGES TO A FILE**

 ## Async model